 What safety procedures do you have in place?
 Our teachers are certified in first aid and trained in Forest School Practices.
 Staff undergoes extensive risk assessment of each site visited and continuous risk management takes place as the students explore the site and materials.
 Students are taught the safe use of tools, fire safety, and awareness of boundaries during nature exploration.
 We always have a teacher, an aide, and often a parent volunteer with a group size of no more than fifteen students.
 We are within cell phone range at all times.
 First aid supplies are always carried.

 What about the transition into first grade?
 How will my child go from hanging out in the forest to being accepted to a four-year college?
 We believe in both age-appropriate curriculum and rigorous academics.
 While we continue to incorporate outdoor and project-based learning throughout elementary school.
-Starting in second grade, we add academic classes in the mornings and move outdoor and hands-on learning to a two-hour block in the afternoons.
+Starting in first grade, we add academic classes in the mornings and move outdoor and hands-on learning to a two-hour block in the afternoons.
 Afternoon projects include Science Adventures, Community Classes, Edible Education, Theater, and Art.
 Our high school students are on track for college.
 Our high school classes are A-G approved (meet the requirements of the University of California), we are certified by the Western Association of Schools and Colleges (WASC) and we offer concurrent enrollment at College of the Redwoods for our juniors and seniors.